beatricecst/tp/docs/UserGuide.md

 Requesting for help:

-1. Type `help` into the _Command Box_ and press `Enter` to execute.
+1. Type `help` into the *Command Box* and press `Enter` to execute.
 2. A new window will appear as shown below.
-Click on the `Copy URL` button to copy the URL containing the FoodNotes user guide.
+Click on the `Copy URL` button to copy the URL containing the **FoodNotes** user guide.
    ![HelpOutcome](images/userGuide/helpOutcome.png)
 3. Open your preferred web browser on your computer and paste the link into the address bar.
 4. Press `Enter` to load the website.

 Outcome:

-1. Your browser will now show the user guide of FoodNotes.
+1. Your browser will now show the user guide of **FoodNotes**.
-2. You can now access information about all commands in FoodNotes via the browser.
+2. You can now access information about all commands in **FoodNotes** via the browser.

 </div>

-<a id="exiting-the-application"></a>
-#### 4.1.2 Exiting from the application: `exit`
+### 4.1.2 Exiting from the application: `exit` <a id="4.1.2-exiting-from-the-application"></a>

-You can use this command to exit FoodNotes.
+You can use this command to exit **FoodNotes**.

 <div markdown="block" class="alert alert-info">

-:information_source: This command will exit the application immediately.
-All data is saved automatically and will be reloaded upon restart of the application.
+**:information_source: This command will exit the application immediately.
+All data is saved automatically and will be reloaded upon restart of the application**

 </div>